alexwlchan/alexwlchan.net/src/_drafts/atomic-cross-filesystem-moves-in-python.md

         # do something else...
 ```

-This code is quite broad -- it catches and retries *any* error thrown by os.rename().
+This except clause is quite broad -- it catches and retries *any* error thrown by os.rename().
 There are lots of errors that have nothing to do with a cross-filesystem move -- for example, if the source file just doesn't exist!
 We should only catch and retry the specific error that comes from copying across a filesystem boundary.